 This mass hypnosis has left the knowing few with big bargains, and companies' profits intact.
 The truth is most wedding suppliers are open to negotiation – while haggling cuts profits, if you wouldn't book them at that price anyway, this way they still get work.

-Get them to chuck something in
+Get them to chuck something else in for free

 Some venues and suppliers say they're not allowed to give discounts.
-An easy start point is asking them to throw something in on top.
+An easy starting point is asking them to throw something in on top.
 Whether it's champagne, lighting or chair covers, if you need an add-on, try not to pay extra for it.

 If the price is already reduced – because it's short notice, winter or midweek – there's often more flexibility.
 The boundaries have already been flexed, so the psychological loss for your supplier is reduced.